memph1024/swapdex-documentation/docs/validator-guides/node-monitoring.md

 ```
 sudo chown -R prometheus:prometheus /etc/alertmanager
 ```
-Now let's open another port on our firewall for the alter manager:
+Now let's open another port on our firewall for the Alert Manager:

 ```
 ufw allow 9093
 ```

-Next, we will create another `systemd` file to make sure that the alert manager will start everytime the server reboots:
+Next, we will create another `systemd` file to make sure that the alert manager will start every time the server reboots:

 ```
 sudo nano /etc/systemd/system/alertmanager.service